Percentage Increase Calculator

 Where:

-- Final Value = The new or ending value
+- Final Value = the new or ending value

-- Initial Value \( (V_0) \) = The original or starting value
+- Initial Value \( (V_0) \) = the original or starting value

-- \( \Delta V \) = Change in value (Final - Initial)
+- \( \Delta V \) = change in value, calculated as final value minus initial value

-Step-by-Step Guide to Calculate Percentage Increase
+How to Calculate Percentage Increase

 Percentage Increase Calculation Examples